ackman678/currOpinRvw/currOpin_outline.md

 [#Crair:1998]: Crair, M. C., Gillespie, D. C., and Stryker, M. P. (1998).
 The role of visual experience in the development of columns in cat visual cortex, Science, 279(5350), 566-70

 [#Hooks:2006]: Hooks, B. M. and Chen, C. (2006).
 Distinct roles for spontaneous and visual activity in remodeling of the retinogeniculate synapse, Neuron, 52(2), 281-91

+[#Stellwagen:2002]: Stellwagen, D. and Shatz, C. J. (2002).
+An instructive role for retinal waves in the development of retinogeniculate connectivity, Neuron, 33(3), 357-367